niknah/kazam/README.md

 bash bin/run_local_dev.sh
 ```

+If you're using debian 12, Ubuntu 23 or higher, you have the install the equivalent packages with `sudo apt install python3-xlib python-gi-dev python3-cairo-dev`.
+Or use `pipx` instead of pip.

 ## Installation - stable release

 If you are using Ubuntu then stable version (1.4.x) is available from universe repository.
 You can find it in Ubuntu Software Center or install it from the terminal with the following command: